saxess-software/DataFactory-Knowledge-Center/3a. DataFactory Basic SQL/_Rules for naming things.md

     * param.* for parameter and mapping tables (maybe materialized Products)
     * control.* for controlling and monitoring objects
     * result.* for objects, which deliver results to customer

+ * create one output format for all calculations - so you can later easy fit them together in one output table (like calc journal) and join this with dimensions

+ * use negative KeyNumbers for products only existing due to calcualtion and handle them in the result view special

 ### Rules for issues